In The Public Eye: NCAA Decides Athletes Can Profit from Name, Image, Likeness (NIL)

 The reason why this is so tricky is because there are states just about every state now has some kind of legislation out there to pass a fair pay for play, kind of bill.
 And although they're not in effect yet, this is going to really turn amateur athletes, as we know them, into professionals.
-And that's a very, very tricky thing right now, because we're talking about athletes or students who may be bringing in fair amount of money through NIL, and they still have to report it.
+And that's a very tricky thing right now, because we're talking about athletes or students who may be bringing in a fair amount of money through NIL, and they still have to report it.
 So, it still has to be reported on taxes.
 Will it jeopardize your scholarship, those types of things?
 In answer to your question about institutions, institutions really can't play a hand in profiting off of a player, but, and as many colleges are doing right now, they can set up programs within the college to assist those players with their NIL negotiations.

 Carleen Patterson (09:53):